plexe-ai/smolmodels/README.md

 plain words.
 You explain the task, and the library builds a model for you, including data generation, feature engineering, training, and packaging.

-> [!WARNING]
-> This library is in early development and is not yet suitable for production use.
-We are actively working on
-> improving the library and adding new features.
-If you encounter any issues, please report them on GitHub or Discord.
 </div>

 > [!WARNING]